Fertility 101: Our Guide to Getting Pregnant

 Time is important when planning to get pregnant.
 According to the CDC’s National Survey of Family Growth: 44 percent of women partnering with a fertility specialist are under 35.

-The Fertility Institute of Texas provides patient resources to serve as the catalyst to educating yourself on infertility.
+Texas Fertility Center of New Braunfels provides patient resources to serve as the catalyst to educating yourself on infertility.
 The American Society for Reproductive Medicine (ASRM) provides a helpful worksheet on Optimizing Natural Fertility.
-Fertility Institute of Texas also provides additional patient resources throughout treatment.
+Texas Fertility Center of New Braunfels also provides additional patient resources throughout treatment.

 If you have tried for more than a year to get pregnant, or six months for women over 32, consider making an appointment with a fertility specialist like Dr. Hudson.
-Fertility Institute of Texas schedules new patient consultations at its state-of-the-art location in New Braunfels.
+Texas Fertility Center of New Braunfels schedules new patient consultations at its state-of-the-art location in New Braunfels.

-Take the first step—call Fertility Institute of Texas today for your consultation with Dr. Susan Hudson.
+Take the first step—call Texas Fertility Center of New Braunfels today for your consultation with Dr. Susan Hudson.

 New Braunfels 830.608.8004